animal555/DFAsAndCountableOrders/ReadMe.md

     J. Symb.
 Log.
 83(3): 1147-1189 (2018)

-I am not sure I like very much the solutions in those two papers in terms of aesthetics and I am pleased with what I have although it is inefficient for now.
+I am not sure I like very much the solutions in those first two papers in terms of aesthetics and I am pleased with what I have although it is inefficient for now.

 I put a lot more comments in the source files, which I hope are organized somewhat OK now.
-In particular code/src/RCOEqns.
+In particular `code/src/RCOEqns`.

 Running
 =======